svermaji/SearchBigFile/README.md

     * No occurrences' message also present.
     * All occurrences table is inside split pane to resize it any time.
     * Multiple colors available for match, selected and selected background.
-    * Color combination can be seen in the tooltip of each menuitem.
+    * Color combination can be seen in the tooltip of each menu item.
 * Tabs present for help and results.
-* Help button text color changes to 6 different colors every 30sec.
+* Help button text color changes to different colors every 10 sec.
-* Help can be seen in browser with button click.
+* Help can be seen in the browser with button click.
 * After 'Read' operation is performed Search pattern box can be used to find any string in existing result.
 * At start of program detail help will be displayed.
 * Warning and Info indicator will change font every 10 min.
-Font details will be in tooptip.
+Font details will be in the tooltip.
 * In file path and search text box auto-complete feature is supported.
 * In case of hang, program tries to stop forcefully after 50 sec.
 * Controls to increase/decrease font size.